 Telecommunications interceptions are the recording of telephone conversations or other transmissions passing over a telecommunications network.
 Interceptions occur under warrant for the purposes of obtaining information relevant to an investigation.

-Under Chapter 2 of the Telecommunications (Interception) Act 1979 (TIA Act), the Ombudsman is required to inspect the records of the Australian Federal Police, Australian Crime Commission and Australian Commission for Law Enforcement Integrity twice a year.
+Under Chapter 2 of the Telecommunications (Interception) Act 1979 (TIA Act), the Ombudsman is required to inspect the records of the Australian Federal Police, Australian Criminal Intelligence Commission and Australian Commission for Law Enforcement Integrity twice per year.

 We do this to monitor compliance by these organisations with requirements to destroy restricted records, keep documents connected with the issue of warrants and keep records of interceptions.
 We may report any contraventions of the TIA Act that come to our notice in the course of the inspections.
 The Ombudsman’s office has provided oversight of the regime since 1988.

-Under Chapter 3 of the Telecommunications (Interception) Act 1979 (TIA Act), the Ombudsman is required to inspect the records of enforcement agencies that relate to the access of stored communications.
+Under Chapter 3 of the TIA Act, the Ombudsman is required to inspect the records of enforcement agencies that relate to the access of stored communications once per year.

-Our role is to ascertain the extent of compliance with the relevant provisions of the TIA Act by the Australian Federal Police, Australian Crime Commission, Australian Commission for Law Enforcement Integrity, Australian Customs and Border Protection Service, Australian Securities Investment Commission, and state and territory enforcement agencies.
+Our role is to ascertain the extent of compliance with the relevant provisions of the TIA Act by the Australian Federal Police, Australian Criminal Intelligence Commission, Australian Commission for Law Enforcement Integrity, Department of Immigration and Border Protection, Australian Securities Investment Commission, and State and Territory enforcement agencies.

 The legislative controls and restrictions governing access to stored communications are generally set at a lower level than those relating to telecommunications interception, so access to them must be closely managed to comply with the TIA Act.